-- (a) Ind AS Transition Facilitation Group (ITFG) of Ind AS implementation Committee of the Institute of the Chartered Accountants of India (the "ICAI") has issued clarification on July 31, 2017 and has interalia made observations regarding method of estimating depreciation adopted for preparing standalone financial statements of the subsidiaries and for preparing consolidated financial statements.
-The Parent Company has received opinions from reputed legal and accounting firms and technical experts from the power sector stating that clarification issued by ITFG will not be applicable to it, as the Parent Company has been following different depreciation methods in subsidiaries and in Consolidated Financial Statements since inception and as required by Ind AS 101 read with Ind AS 16, has continued their respective methods of providing depreciation even under Ind AS regime.
-The Parent Company accordingly continued to provide depreciation in its Consolidated Financial Statements by straight line method, which is different as compared to the written down value method considered appropriate by two of its subsidiaries. - (b) The lenders of VIPL had entered into an Inter-Creditor Agreement (ICA) on July 06, 2019 for debt resolution and VIPL had subsequently submitted debt resolution plan on various occasions to its lenders for their review and approval.
+The lenders of VIPL had entered into an Inter-Creditor Agreement (ICA) on July 6, 2019 for debt resolution and VIPL had subsequently submitted debt resolution plan on various occasions to its lenders for their review and approval.
 The proposed debt resolution plan among other proposals included a proposal for waiver of entire interest outstanding on the loan.
-The ICA expired on January 03, 2020.
+The ICA expired on January 3, 2020.
 Post the expiry of ICA, the Company has been pursuing debt resolution with its lenders.
 The Company is confident of an early resolution including the proposal of waiver of outstanding interest to its lenders.
-Pending the outcome of the debt resolution, the Company has not provided interest of ₹ 34,078 lakhs for the year ended March 31, 2021 Had the Company provided the interest in the Statement of Profit and Loss, the profit before tax for the year ended March 31, 2021 would have been lower by ₹ 34,078 lakhs.
+Pending the outcome of the debt resolution, the Company has not provided interest for the year ended March 31, 2022 of ₹ 35,808 lakhs.
+Had VIPL provided the interest in the Statement of Profit and Loss, the loss before tax for the year ended March 31, 2022 would have been higher by ₹ 35,808 lakhs.
+VIPL has also not provided interest for the previous year 2020-21 amounting to ₹ 34,078 Lakhs.
 The same shall be considered in subsequent period on completion of resolution with its lenders.